risk-first/website/docs/risks/Internal-Model-Risk/Systemic-Threats.md

 As usual, this section forms a grab-bag of examples in a complex topic.
 But it's time to move on as there is one last stop we have to make on the [Risk Landscape](/tags/Risk-Landscape), and that is to look at [Operational Risk](/tags/Operational-Risk).

-## Humans and Machines
+## 3. Cognitive Biases

-In the example of the SatNav, we saw how the _quality_ of [Map and Territory Risk](/tags/Map-And-Territory-Risk) is different for _people_ and _machines_.
+In the example of the SatNav, we saw how the _quality_ of [Internal Model Risk](/tags/Internal-Model-Risk) is different for _people_ and _machines_.
 Whereas people _should_ be expected show skepticism for new (unlikely) information our databases accept it unquestioningly.  _Forgetting_ is an everyday, usually benign part of our human [Internal Model](/tags/Internal-Model), but for software systems it is a production crisis involving 3am calls and backups.

-For Humans, [Map and Territory Risk](/tags/Map-And-Territory-Risk) is exacerbated by [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases):
+For Humans, [Internal Model Risk](/tags/Internal-Model-Risk) is exacerbated by [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases):

 > "Cognitive biases are systematic patterns of deviation from norm or rationality in judgement, and are often studied in psychology and behavioural economics." - [Cognitive Bias, _Wikipedia_](https://en.wikipedia.org/wiki/List_of_cognitive_biases)

 There are _lots_ of cognitive biases.
-But let's just mention some that are relevant to [Map and Territory Risk](/tags/Map-And-Territory-Risk):
+But let's just mention some that are relevant to [Internal Model Risk](/tags/Internal-Model-Risk):

 - **Availability Heuristic**: people overestimate the importance of knowledge they have been exposed to.
 - **The Ostrich Effect**:  which is where dangerous information is ignored or avoided because of the emotions it will evoke.